develffn/FundX-KB/connections/connect-quantower-to-interactive-broker/errors-with-interactive-brokers.md

 ## Error "No market data permissions for NYSE STK"

-In order to receive market data for charts and quote lines within Quantower, it is necessary you are subscribed to the exchange that the Symbol is listed on.
+In order to receive market data for charts and quote lines within FundX, it is necessary you are subscribed to the exchange that the Symbol is listed on.
 If market data is not subscribed, you will see error messages similar to the following:

 ![](../../.gitbook/assets/image%20%28317%29.png)

 In this case you will need to **subscribe to market data** from the particular exchanges mentioned in these messages.
 After this is done, **restart Trader Workstation platform**.
-Quantower will establish a new connection and you should then receive market data.
+FundX will establish a new connection and you should then receive market data.

 Please check our guide on [**How to subscribe to IB's Market Data**](./#how-to-subscribe-to-ib-market-data).